Jimbly/LD48/README.md

 Ludum Dare 45 Entry by Jimbly

-particles upon shovel; drill; drill expire tutorial sounds / music when going down - fade to black, increment tools, increment level, fade back from black
+when going down - fade to black, increment tools, increment level, fade back from black tutorial sounds / music

 Roguelike miner - Dwarven Scout/Surveyor?
 * Goal: extract as much ore from a level as possible while scouting the next level and choosing a place to dig